The English Patient (film): Plot

-German gunners shoot down a British biplane flying across a desert.
+German gunners shoot down a British biplane, containing a pilot and a slumped down woman, flying across the desert.
 A group of Bedouin pulls the badly burned pilot from the wreckage, rescuing him.

 Hana, a French-Canadian Royal Canadian Army Medical Corps nurse, learns from a wounded soldier that her boyfriend has been killed.
-In October 1944 Italy, she is caring for a dying, severely burned English-accented patient who says that he cannot remember his name.
+In October 1944 Italy, she is caring for a dying, severely burned patient who speaks with an English accent and says he cannot remember his name.
 His only possession is a copy of Herodotus's Histories, with personal notes, pictures, and mementos stored inside.

 When a fellow nurse is killed in front of her, Hana decides she's a curse to her loved ones.
-She gains permission to settle in a bombed-out monastery with her patient, as he is suffering during their hospital unit's relocation.
-She's joined by Lieutenant Kip Singh, a Sikh sapper in the British Indian Army posted with Sergeant Hardy to clear German mines and booby traps, and David Caravaggio, a Canadian Intelligence Corps operative who was tortured in German captivity.
+Her hospital unit is being relocated, but she gains permission to settle in a bombed-out monastery with her patient, as he is likely not to survive the move.
+She's joined by Lieutenant Kip Singh, a Sikh sapper in the British Army posted with Sergeant Hardy to clear German mines and booby traps, and David Caravaggio, a Canadian Intelligence Corps operative who was tortured in German captivity.
 Caravaggio questions the patient, drawing out details of his past while Hana and Kip begin a love affair.

-In the late 1930s, Hungarian cartographer László Almásy is exploring a region of the Sahara as part of a Royal Geographical Society archeological and surveying expedition, which includes his good friend Englishman Peter Madox, and British couple Geoffrey and Katharine Clifton, who conduct aerial surveys with their plane.
+In the late 1930s, Hungarian cartographer Count László Almásy is exploring a region of the Sahara as part of a Royal Geographical Society archeological and surveying expedition, which includes his good friend Englishman Peter Madox, and British couple Geoffrey and Katharine Clifton, who conduct aerial surveys from their plane.

 Almásy discovers the location of the ancient Cave of Swimmers, containing cave paintings.
 As the group documents the find, Almásy and Katharine fall in love.
 He writes about her in notes folded into his book, which she discovers when he awkwardly accepts two watercolours of the cave walls and asks her to paste them into the book.